Needless guilt torments millions of Christians, especially us singles.

 God calls us to confess our sins quickly and ask forgiveness.
 God always forgives a sincerely repentant sinner.

 Sadly, we are all born with a sinful nature that stays with us until we die.
 Paul lamented he could not behave the way he wanted because of his sinful nature.
 He rejoiced, though, in his salvation through Christ.

 If you can't resolve this needless guilt problem on your own, you may have to talk it out with a pastor, relative, or trusted friend.
 We all need to recognize, at some point in our lives, that there's nothing to be gained from beating ourselves up.

 Since you're on this web site, trying to improve your life and your relationship with God, you're not a sociopath with no conscience.
 Odds are, you're just trying too hard.
 You've set impossibly high standards for yourself.

 You expect more from yourself than God expects from you.

 Trying to force yourself to lighten up won't work, but recognizing the cause for your needless guilt will help you monitor yourself better.

-God loves you as you are, but he's always working with you to make you better.
-He never stops loving you in the process, and we're all in process.
+God loves you as you are, but the Holy Spirit is always working with you to conform you into the image of Jesus, in the lifelong process called Sanctification.
+God never stops loving you in the process, and we're all in process.
 None of us have arrived, and we won't in this life.

 Know that you're covered by God's grace.
-When you can accept that truth, there's no reason to hang onto those bad feelings.
+When you can accept that truth, you'll find needless guilt fading until one day it completely disappears.